shuckoru/tera-pve-mod/README.md

 # Tera PVE Mod

-This module is designed to provide various utilities for pve content in the game TERA.
+This module is designed to provide various QoL improvements, especially for pve content, in the game TERA.

 No SP manipulation of any kind is, nor will it ever be, present in this mod.
 These mods are not intended to give the player any advantage whatsoever, they're all just useful QoL improvements.